docs/svelte/01-introduction/01-overview.md

 ```

-Errors in `onerror` will propagate to parent boundaries.
+Errors in `onerror` propagate to parent boundaries.

 ## docs/svelte/05-special-elements/02-svelte-window.md